wombleton/gitlaw-nz/acts/R/Reserves Act 1977.md

     *   (e) the control of all persons, horses, dogs, and other animals, and vehicles or boats or aircraft or hovercraft of any description using or frequenting a reserve:

-    *   (f) prohibiting the bringing into a reserve or the possession or consumption in a reserve of intoxicating liquor, either generally or on specified occasions or during specified periods:
+    *   (f) prohibiting the bringing into a reserve or the possession or consumption in a reserve of alcohol (within the meaning of [section 5(1)][337] of the Sale and Supply of Alcohol Act 2012), either generally or on specified occasions or during specified periods:

     *   (g) prescribing the safety devices to be fitted to any machinery or devices operating in a reserve under the authority of any agreement, lease, or licence, and regulating the operation and maintenance of such machinery or devices: